-Yes, I only have one child
+Yes, I chose to have only one child

-I wish I could say that was the one and only time I was asked to justify my choice of only having one child.
+I wish I could say that was the one and only time I was asked to justify my choice of having only one child.
 Honestly, I always imagined I would have two children.
 It never occurred to me that life would have other plans for me.

 I love my daughter with every ounce of my being.
 From the moment she was born, I have had my hands full.
 Taking care of my child is my number one priority, and my husband’s inability to help due to his addiction resulted in me having to take care of her by myself for many years.
 It wasn’t until she was four that he got clean, and by then we already saw the warning signs of behavioral and learning issues.